Burr-Deacon Barn

 The Burr-Deacon Barn was originally built in 1875 on the Deacon Farm, across Burr’s Road from Peachfield, headquarters of the NSCDA-NJ.
 The Burr-Deacon Barn was given to the NSCDA-NJ in 2014 at the bequest of Miss Mildred Deacon.
 After years of planning and preparation, reframing and refurbishment of the original beams, the NSCDA-NJ broke ground in September 2022, completing the foundation for the Burr-Deacon Barn.
 A timeline of the Burr-Deacon Barn Project to date can be found below.

-The Burr-Deacon Barn Raising will launch this next phase of the reconstruction project, which will complete the frame, siding, and roof of the main section of the Burr-Deacon Barn.
+The Burr-Deacon Barn Raising will launch this final phase of the reconstruction project, which will complete Burr-Deacon Barn.
 Original carpenter’s marks from 1875 are still clearly visible on the original beams.
 The NSCDA-NJ will use the Burr-Deacon Barn as a space to expand its historical and educational programming for the local community.

 Carpenter Jack Witherington of Methods and Materials in Gilbertsville, PA, led the timber framing and reconditioning work of the original historic beams.
 The construction team is led by Brad Smith of Cullen Construction in Wayne, PA.
 The architecture team was led by Michele Thackrah of Archer & Buchanan of Philadelphia, PA.